The formation, evolution and disruption of star clusters with improved gravitational dynamics in simulated dwarf galaxies: Star formation and cluster evolution on galactic scales

 The small sizes and the gas expulsion induced by photoionisation in our simulated young clusters therefore seem to be in agreement with observed star clusters, and a picture emerges wherein the clusters evolve rapidly toward lower central densities during and after gas removal.
 The driver of gas removal is photoionising radiation, well before SNe in the vicinity of the clusters come into play.
-This result is in agreement with previous simulations that have shown that a sufficiently luminous source can significantly disrupt the gas cloud before the SNe occur \citep{2013MNRAS.430..234D, 2016MNRAS.463.3129G, 2018ApJ...859...68K, 2022MNRAS.515.4929G}, and our results extend these previous works with a model that includes individually resolved radiation sources in a full galactic context.
-The present results are also in qualitative agreement with previous analysis of the simulations in the \griffin{}-project on starburst systems (\citealt{2024MNRAS.tmp.2029F}) where we have shown that even the most massive cold star-forming ISM-clouds ($>10^5$ \mdot) can be destroyed already after the first SN.
-The pre-processing by early stellar feedback is thus a crucial driver of evolution of clustered star-forming regions across environments.
-The drastic difference in the size-evolution of the collisional and softened clusters in Fig. \ref{fig:reff_evol} however highlights the fact that the full impact of gas removal on the evolution of star clusters can only be addressed in hydrodynamical simulations that account for their collisional nature.
+This result is in agreement with previous simulations that have shown that a sufficiently luminous source can significantly disrupt the gas cloud before the SNe occur \citep{2013MNRAS.430..234D, 2016MNRAS.463.3129G, 2018ApJ...859...68K, 2019MNRAS.489.1880H, 2020MNRAS.492.4858H, 2020MNRAS.497.3830F, 2022MNRAS.515.4929G}, and our results extend these previous works with a model that includes individually resolved radiation sources in a full galactic context.
+The present results are also in qualitative agreement with previous analysis of the simulations in the \griffin{}-project on starburst systems (\citealt{2024MNRAS.534..215F}) where we have shown that even the most massive cold star-forming ISM-clouds ($>10^5$ \mdot) can be destroyed already after the first SN.
+The pre-processing by early stellar feedback is thus a crucial driver of evolution of clustered star-forming regions across environments, though full gas removal by photoionisation might be only possible in relatively low-mass clusters.
+The drastic difference in the size-evolution of the collisional and softened clusters in Fig. \ref{fig:reff_evol} however highlights the fact that the full impact of gas dispersal and removal on the evolution of star clusters can only be addressed in hydrodynamical simulations that account for their collisional nature.
+The internal evolution of more massive clusters with a prolonged embedded phase will be addressed in a future study.